allaigle/POO_radiography/README.md

 Important note : We created a fake dataset to see if our codes were working or not, where names could be whatever the names you want.
                  And so, all information contained in the Centre_Radio folder are false.

+# Installation:
+1) Be in the right environnement : "POO_radiography".
+2) Execute the commande "./makefile.sh" (give rights if necessary -> chmod +x makefile.sh)

+# Execution
+1) ./main <path to the sauvegarde file>
+Example : ./main sauvegarde.txt